Skip to main content

 Mobile Subscription Retention

 From the calculation above, the real question is this: How do you get the retention numbers?
-With the fixed subscription price and the fixed subscription duration period, you have only one variable, and that’s retention.
+With the fixed subscription price and the fixed subscription duration period, you have only one variable: retention.

-You can assume, for example, that 20% of your users churn every month, allowing you to easily calculate the retention for each month.
+For example, you can assume that churn every month, allowing you to quickly cal 20% of your speculate retention for each month.

 The LTV Formula

-The LTV formula is really simple in that case:
+The LTV formula is straightforward in that case:

 LTV = Subscription Price / Churn Rate